webpack/webpack.js.org/src/content/guides/progressive-web-application.md

 T> This guide extends on code examples found in the [Output Management](/guides/output-management) guide.

 Progressive Web Applications (or PWAs) are web apps that deliver an app-like experience to users.
 There are many things that can contribute to that.
 Of these, the most significant is the ability for an app to be able to function when __offline__.
 This is achieved through the use of a web technology called [Service Workers](https://developers.google.com/web/fundamentals/primers/service-workers/).

 This section will focus on adding an offline experience to our app.
-We'll achieve this using a project called [Workbox](https://github.com/GoogleChrome/workbox) which provides tools that help make offline support easier to setup.
+We'll achieve this using a Google project called [Workbox](https://github.com/GoogleChrome/workbox) which provides tools that help make offline support for web apps easier to setup.

 ## We Don't Work Offline Now

 So far, when we've been browsing our webpack output, we've been going directly to the local file system.
 That's not the typical experience a user has when accessing a web app.
 Normally a user accesses a web app over a network; their browser talking to a __server__ which will serve up the required assets; `html`, `js`, `css` etc.

 So let's test what the current experience is like using a simple server.
 Let's use the [http-server](https://www.npmjs.com/package/http-server) package: `npm install http-server --save-dev`.
 We'll also amend the `scripts` section of our `package.json` to add in a `start` script: